vinceeee4/vinceeee4/README.md

 ### 🔭 Vince Pangilinan

 Hello, everyone!
-My name is Joshua D.R.
-Maquilan, and I'm a second year college student pursuing a Bachelor of Science in Information Technology specialization in Mobile and Web Application at National University.
+My name is Vince Erol P. Pangilinan, and I'm a second year college student pursuing a Bachelor of Science in Information Technology specialization in Mobile and Web Application at National University.

 ### 💬 About Me